There Is Great Happiness in Being Honest

-Later, I saw the following passage of God’s word: “God has the substance of faithfulness, and so His word can always be trusted.
-Furthermore, His action is faultless and unquestionable.
+Later, I saw the following passage of God’s words: “God has the substance of faithfulness, and so His word can always be trusted.
+Furthermore, His actions are faultless and unquestionable.
 This is why God likes those who are absolutely honest with Him.
-Honesty means to give your heart to God; to never play Him false in anything; to be open with Him in all things, never cover the truth; to never do that which deceives those above and deludes those below; and to never do that which is done merely to ingratiate yourself with God.
-In short, to be honest is to refrain from impurity in your actions and words, and to deceive neither God nor man. … If you have many unspeakable confidences and are very unwilling to lay bare your secrets—your difficulties—to others so as to seek the way of the light, then I say that you are one for whom salvation will not be easily received and who will not easily emerge from the darkness.
-If seeking the way of truth pleases you well, then you are one who lives often in the light.
-If you are glad to be a service-doer in the house of God, working diligently and conscientiously in obscurity, always giving and never taking, then I say that you are a loyal saint, for you seek no reward and are simply being an honest man.
-If you are willing to be candid, if you are willing to give your all, if you are able to sacrifice your life for God and stand witness, if you are honest and think only to please God, and never consider yourself or take for yourself, then I say that such people are those who are nourished by the light and shall live forever in the kingdom” (“Three Admonitions” in The Word Appears in the Flesh).
-From God’s word I came to realize, God loves and blesses the honest.
-Only by being honest does one live in the right way, in harmony with God’s intent.
-Thus, only the honest qualify to receive God’s salvation.
+Honesty means to give your heart to God; never to play Him false in anything; to be open with Him in all things, never hiding the truth; never to do that which deceives those above and deludes those below; and never to do that which merely ingratiates yourself with God.
+In short, to be honest is to refrain from impurity in your actions and words, and to deceive neither God nor man. … If you have many confidences that you are reluctant to share, and if you are very unwilling to lay bare your secrets—that is to say, your difficulties—before others so as to seek the way of the light, then I say that you are one who will not receive salvation easily and who will not easily emerge from the darkness.
+If seeking the way of the truth pleases you well, then you are one who dwells always in the light.
+If you are very glad to be a service-doer in the house of God, working diligently and conscientiously in obscurity, always giving and never taking, then I say that you are a loyal saint, because you seek no reward and are simply being an honest man.
+If you are willing to be candid, if you are willing to expend your all, if you are able to sacrifice your life for God and stand witness, if you are honest to the point where you know only to satisfy God and not to consider yourself or take for yourself, then I say that these people are those who are nourished in the light and who shall live forever in the kingdom” (“Three Admonitions” in The Word Appears in the Flesh).
+From God’s words I came to realize that the substance of God is faithful, and so God loves and blesses the honest.
+Only honest people meet the standards of human conduct, and only honest people can be after God’s heart, attain God’s salvation and be gained by God.
 I also came to understand how to act as an honest person: Honest people speak simply, openly and without deceit—they call a spade a spade.
-The honest never cheat others, they do not act perfunctorily and they never cheat or lie to God.
-The honest person’s heart is honest and without treachery or perversion.
-In speaking and acting they do not harbor intentions or ulterior motives; they don’t act for their own profit or to satisfy their flesh, but rather for the sake of being a true person.
-The honest person’s heart is magnanimous, their soul is honest, and they are willing to give their heart and life to God.
-They ask for nothing in return, but only strive to fulfill God’s wishes.
+The honest never cheat others, they do not act perfunctorily and they deceive neither God nor man.
+The heart of an honest person is without crookedness or deceit.
+In speaking and acting they do not harbor wrong intentions or ulterior motives; they don’t speak or act for their own profit or to satisfy their flesh, but rather for the sake of being a true person.
+The honest person is open and upright, their heart is honest, and they are willing to give their heart and life to God.
+They ask for nothing in return, but only strive to satisfy God.
 Only those who possess these traits can be called honest people, people living in the light.

-Once I had understood the principles associated with being an honest person, I began to try to put those principles to practice.
-In my dealings with others, I consciously tried not to be cunning, or to second-guess and put my guard up.
-When I succeeded, I felt particularly free and liberated; it seemed much more relaxing to live this way.
-When I demonstrated corruptness while fulfilling my duties, I would proactively seek out my partner sister to lay bare my new understanding of myself in communion and the sister would do likewise.
+Once I had understood the principles associated with being an honest person, I began to try to put them to practice in real life.
+In my dealings with others, I consciously tried to treat them honestly, and not to be deceitful, or to second-guess and put my guard up.
+When I practiced in this way, my relationship with my brothers and sisters became more and more normal, and I felt so free and liberated; it seemed much more relaxing to live this way.
+When I demonstrated corruption while fulfilling my duties with my sister, I would proactively go find her to lay bare my understanding of myself in fellowship and the sister would do likewise.
 During this process, not only did we not develop prejudices toward each other, but we actually became even more harmonious in our coordination.
-When I cited God’s word in laying bare my corruption during meetings, my brothers and sisters didn’t think less of me as I had originally imagined, but rather took my account as an example of God’s loving salvation.
-When, in fulfilling my duties, I worked not for my own reputation and status but to fulfill God’s wishes, I felt the Holy Spirit working through me and granting me guidance, so that I may see God’s intent in fulfilling my duties.
+When I cited God’s words in laying bare my corruption during meetings, my brothers and sisters didn’t disparage me or look down on me as I had imagined, but on the contrary, they fellowshiped their own experiences and knowledge to help me, so that I saw God’s love and salvation for man.
+When, in fulfilling my duties, I worked not for my own reputation and status but to satisfy God, I felt the Holy Spirit working on me, enlightening and guiding me, so that I could gradually come to understand God’s will.
 As a result, I was very effective in fulfilling my duties.
-In, I consciously tried to share my innermost thoughts with God and speak from the soul.
-I found that when I did that, I grew closer and closer to God and felt that God is so lovely.
-Naturally, all of the old misunderstandings I had with God dissolved in the process.
-Through this process of practicing honesty, I experienced how being honest allows one to live in the light and receive God’s blessing.
+In, I consciously tried to share my innermost thoughts with God and have genuine spiritual communion with God.
+I found that when I did that, I grew closer and closer to God and I came to appreciate that every environment God arranges for me is what is needed in my life.
+From the bottom of my heart, I felt how lovely God is, and all of the misunderstandings I had about God disappeared.
+Through this practical exercise and experience, I experienced how being honest allows one to live in the light and receive God’s blessing.
 Being an honest person is truly meaningful and valuable!

 In experiencing the benefits of being an honest person, I became even clearer that Satan’s axiom, “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed” corrupts and torments humankind.
-If one upholds this axiom, he will always live in darkness, corruption and torment.
+If one upholds this axiom, they will always live in darkness, corruption and torment.
 Only by being an honest person can we live in the light, be nourished and receive God’s praise.
 From now on, I vow to start anew and thoroughly abandon this axiom of Satan, “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed.”
-From now on, honesty will be the standard by which I live and I will strive to delight God with my honesty.
+I will take being honest as the principle and standard of my conduct, and I will seek to be an honest person who delights God.